CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 ![Alt text](images/wall_outliner.png)

-Each wall is listed separtly and if you drop down the hierarchy you will find the wall consists of:
+Each wall is listed separately and if you drop down the hierarchy you will find the wall consists of:

 * Base Point - This is an empty object that contains the base point of all other objects.